dianka88/DQ/README.md

 To prepare the dataset for topic modeling, several preprocessing steps were implemented:
 1. Text Splitting:
-o	All news articles for the same day were concatenated into a single data point. o	The text was split using \n to extract individual news headlines.
+   All news articles for the same day were concatenated into a single data point.
+   The text was split using \n to extract individual news headlines.
 2. Duplicate Removal:
-o	Removed duplicate headlines to ensure data uniqueness.
+	  Removed duplicate headlines to ensure data uniqueness.
-3. Non-Financial Headline Filtering: o	Removed news that was not related to financial topics.
+3. Non-Financial Headline Filtering:
+    Removed news that was not related to financial topics.
 4. Short News Removal:
-o	Data points with fewer than two words were discarded.
+    Data points with fewer than two words were discarded.
-5. Unnecessary Column Removal: o	Dropped irrelevant columns that did not contribute to topic modeling.
+5. Unnecessary Column Removal:
+    Dropped irrelevant columns that did not contribute to topic modeling.
-6. Tokenization and Lemmatization: o	Abstracts were tokenized and lemmatized to ensure consistency in word forms.
+6. Tokenization and Lemmatization:
+    Abstracts were tokenized and lemmatized to ensure consistency in word forms.